New Fellowship Provides Two Career Changers Full MSW Tuition, Fees, and Living Expenses

 “Career changers bring valuable life experience and perspective to the classroom and field settings,” said Dean Neil B. Guterman.
 “However, returning to school during a time when one may have multiple obligations can present significant financial and real-world hurdles.
 Through this full-cost fellowship, this donor is giving back to NYU Silver, clearing the path for two high-caliber, clinically interested, second-career MSW students who otherwise might not be able to shoulder the burden.
 We are enormously grateful for the donor’s generosity and foresight in creating this important new fellowship at the School.”

 NYU Silver encourages all prospective MSW students who are changing careers and who are passionate about developing their clinical social work acumen to apply for the fellowship.
 To be eligible, applicants must be admitted to NYU Silver’s two-year, full-time MSW program beginning in the 2020-21 academic year.
 Those applying for the fellowship who do not receive an award will have the option to transfer their acceptance to a part-time or extended MSW program.
-Additional information is available at: socialwork.nyu.edu/secondcareer.
+The deadline for fellowship applications for Fall 2020 is February 20, 2020.